lukatarman/steam-game-stats/.github/ISSUE_TEMPLATE/new-issue.md

 ---
 name: New Issue
-about: Use default issue template
+about: Create a new issue
 title: "*Issue title*"
 labels: ''
 assignees: ''